webgence/webgence/README.md

 > “They won't talk to me, but somehow they always find time to talk to people who orbit around me.
 > Like I’m a topic, not a person.”

-## Message

-Hey cheaters, stop looking at my stuff.
-Why are you even on my GitHub?
-There's a reason I privated everything.

-Some of you all have too much free time if you're looking at my GitHub.

----

--  Stop gaslighting and lying.
--  Please seek help — some of you clearly need it.
--  You all need to properly **communicate**.
--  No more "crab in the bucket" mentality.
--  If you constantly need to make deals, maybe you don't have much **trust or knowledge** to begin with.
--  Some of you all need to stop meddling in other poeple's businesses when it doens't concern you
--  Stop overinterpreting everything